MicroEJ/VEEPortQualificationTools/tests/ui/README.rst

 dedicated section.
 See `Quick Start`_ section which resume how to configure the tests, how to launch them and the expected results.

+Additionally, the `Tool-Java-Touch <https://github.com/MicroEJ/Tool-Java-Touch>`_ project allows to test the correct behavior of MicroUI in a Java application.

 Dependencies
 ============